TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/FeAdminlib/Index.rst

          There is a special "field name" you can use, which is '\_FIELDLIST" and that lets you specify a list of fields in the record to base the auth-code on.
-If nothing is specifyed the md5-hash is based on the whole record which means that any changes will disable the setfixed link.
+If nothing is specified the md5-hash is based on the whole record which means that any changes will disable the setfixed link.
 If on the other hand, you set \_FIELDLIST = uid,pid then that record will be editable as long as the uid and pid values are intact.